anujpathania/HotSniper/README.md

 	[scheduler]
 	type = open

-* Set the scheduling algorithm to be used - [scheduler/open] logic = default
+* Set the mapping algorithm to be used - [scheduler/open] logic = first_unused

-  Supported value: "default" (maps the threads to first free cores available searched linearly).
+  Supported value: "first_unused" (maps the threads to first free cores available searched linearly).

 * Set the granularity at which the open system workload queue is checked -